Variational analysis in one and two dimensions of a frustrated spin system: chirality transitions and magnetic anisotropic transitions: Introduction

 To set up our problem, we let the ferromagnetic interaction parameter $\alpha$ depend on $n$ and be close to 4 from below, that is, we substitute $\alpha$ by $\alpha_n = 4(1-\delta_n)$ for some positive vanishing sequence $\{\delta_n\}_{n\in\N}$.

-As in \cite{CicaleseSolombrino2015}, the $\Gamma$-limit of the energy $\mathcal{E}_n$ (with respect to the weak-star convergence in $\mathrm{L}^\infty)$) as $n\rightarrow+\infty$ does not provide a detailed description of the fenomena (as a consequence of Theorem \ref{TEOasdasd}) and suggests that, in order to get more information on the ground states of the system, we need to consider higher order $\Gamma$-limits (see \cite{GCB} and \cite{BraTru}).
-Thus, we expand
+As in \cite{CicaleseSolombrino2015}, the $\Gamma$-limit of $\mathcal{E}_n$ (with respect to the weak$^\star$ convergence in $\mathrm{L}^\infty)$ does not provide a detailed description of the {phenomena} (as a consequence of Theorem \ref{ThmZeroOrder}) and suggests that, in order to get {further} information on the ground states of the system, we need to consider higher order $\Gamma$-limits (see \cite{GCB} and \cite{BraTru}).

-where the functionals $(R_n)_j$ and $\mathcal{H}_n$ are defined in \eqref{NEWR_nj} and \eqref{FunzFinale} respectively.
-The two fenomena can be detected at different orders and scales.
-At the first order we are led to normalize the energy of the system and study the asymptotic behavior of a new functional $H_n$ defined as
+The two {phenomena} can be detected at different orders.
+At the first order we are led to normalize the energy $E_n$ of the system and study the asymptotic behavior of {(a rescaling of)} the new functional ${G}_n$ defined {by}

-Rescaling $H_n$ by $\lambda_n$, magnetic anisotropic transitions can be made by the spin on a scale of order $\lambda_n k_n$, for $n$ large enough (see Theorem \ref{Teorema Gamma-convergenza ordine 1}).
-In the figure \ref{figura2} we can see the magnetic anisotropic transitions, i.e. the transitions between the two circumference.
-In order to continue the analysis at the next order, we can restrict every spin $u$ on some intervals $I_j$ that partition $I$ such that on $\mathbb{Z}_n(I_j)$ it takes values only in one $S_j$.
-We need to modify such restrictions $u_{|I_j}$ in a way that they are well-connected on the boundary of the interval $I_j$, denotating them as $\widetilde{u}_{I_j}$.
-The functional $H_n$ can be split in two terms: